kmarusek/1010/wp-content/plugins/eps-301-redirects/readme.txt

 * Simple redirect stats so you know how much a redirection is used
 * Fully compatible with translation plugins (Weglot, TranslatePress, Gtranslate, Loco Translate) that use lang prefix in URL

+**Need more features?**
+<a href="https://wp301redirects.com/">WP 301 Redirects PRO</a> offers wildcard & regular expression URL matching, auto-typo fixing in URLs, complete redirect and 404 log, and a centralized SaaS dashboard to monitor redirects on all your sites from one place.

 **What is a 301 Redirect?**
 A redirect is a simple way to re-route traffic coming to a *Requested URL* to different *Destination URL*.